MedSafe-Dx (v0): Methodology & Results

 4.2.5 Reasoning Token Sensitivity

-Testing how safety and accuracy vary with internal reasoning token budget on DeepSeek-R1.
+Testing how safety and accuracy vary with the requested internal reasoning token budget on DeepSeek-R1 over a 30-case exploratory subset.

 | Reasoning Tokens | Safety | Missed Esc | Overconf Wrong | Top-3 |